articodeltd/angular-cesium/README.md

 ##### Plonter
 In case a two or more entities are in the same location and both are clicked you have a plonter (which entity should be picked?).
-This is resolved according to the `PickOptions` pass to the event registration:
+This is resolved according to the `PickOptions` that we pass to the event registration:
--  NO_PICK    - non of the entities will be picked, you only interested in the map location
+-  NO_PICK    - non of the entities will be picked, you only interested in the map location.
 -  PICK_FIRST - the first(upper) entity will be picked.
 -  PICK_ALL    - all entities are picked and returned.
--  PICK_ONE    - only one should be picked, a context will appear allowing the client to choose which entity he wants, selected entity will be passed to the event call back.
+-  PICK_ONE    - only one should be picked, a context will appear allowing the client to choose which entity he wants, selected entity will be passed to the eventcall back.

-angular-cesium come with `ac-default-plonter` a basic implementation for the plonter context menu. showing a list of entities names to select.
+angular-cesium comes with `ac-default-plonter` a basic implementation for the plonter context menu. showing a list of entities names to select from.
 It is possible to create your own plonter context menu just take a look at `ac-default-plonter` implementation, and disable the default plonter:
 ```html
 <ac-map [disableDefaultPlonter]="true"></ac-map>